-- 1 Singly Linked Linear List

-- 2 Implementation

-- Base Type and List Pointer

-- Creating a List

-- Operation of Adding an Element to the List

-- Adding a New Element at the Front of the List

-- Adding a New Element Inside and at the Back of the List

-- Operation of Removing an Element from the List

-- Removing from the Beginning of the List

-- Removing From the Middle and at the End of the List

-- Operation of Displaying the Content of the List

-- Operation of Removing the List

-- 3 Applications

-- 4 Summary

-Singly Linked Linear List

-A singly linked linear list is an abstract data structure that can store sorted or unsorted data.
-Unlike an array, the list allows only sequential access to its elements, but a new element can be added in any spot of the list.
+Notes Fundamentals of Programming 2 Singly Linked Linear List Arkadiusz Chrobot Department of Computer Science March 23, 2020 Outline Notes Singly Linked Linear List Implementation Base Type and List Pointer Creating a List Operation of Adding an Element to the List Adding a New Element at the Front of the List Adding a New Element Inside and at the Back of the List Operation of Removing an Element from the List Removing from the Beginning of the List Removing From the Middle and at the End of the List Operation of Displaying the Content of the List Operation of Removing the List Applications Summary Singly Linked Linear List Notes A singly linked linear list is an abstract data structure that can store sorted or unsorted data.
+Unlike an array, the list provides only a sequential access to its elements, but a new element can be added in any spot of the list.
 The operation of removing an element from the list has the same property.
 There are several kinds of lists.
 Stacks and queues are special cases of such data structures.
 The singly linked linear list distinguishes itself from other lists in that it posses a beginning and ending (the first and the last element) and in that it allows traversing its elements only in one direction, at least by default.

-Singly Linked Linear List

-Singly Linked Linear List The singly linked linear list can be implemented in the form of a dynamically allocated data structure.
+Singly Linked Linear List Notes Singly Linked Linear List The singly linked linear list can be implemented in the form of a dynamically allocated data structure.
 This implementation of the list is the main subject of the lecture.
 It is also possible to implement such a list with the use of an array.
 However, this possibility is only shortly discussed at the end of the lecture.
-Just like in the cases of other abstract data structures, to implement the list in the form of a dynamically allocated data structure, the definition of the base data type and operations for the data structure are required.
+Just like in the case of other abstract data structures, to implement the list in the form of a dynamically allocated data structure, the definition the list in the form of a dynamically allocated data structure, the definition of the base data type and operations for the data structure are required.
 In an example program only five basic operation on the singly linked linear list are implemented: creating a list, adding a new element, removing an element, printing the content of the list and removing the whole list.
-Also an operation of searching for element in the list that stores certain value is implemented in some form.
+Also an operation of searching for an element in the list that stores certain value is implemented in some form.